whipped-cream/hydeout/_posts/2022-08-19-the-start-of-something-beautiful.md

 2. Notes on extraordinary factors (if applicable)
 3. _Star in a Reasonably-Priced Car_

-Stay tuned for updated by subscribing to the RSS feed provided by Jekyll
+Stay tuned for updates by subscribing to the RSS feed provided by Jekyll